 A taxi would be impractical from London City as a bus and while you can drive yourself, it won’t be the easiest way to get to grips with London’s roads.

 Heathrow is a beast of an airport.
 It is the second busiest airport in the world by passenger volumes, the busiest airport in Europe and more than 80 million passengers a year pass through its doors.

 This makes it the most popular place to land in London, but you can find yourself having to walk for, quite literally, miles to get out of the airport and queues at immigration can be brutal at times.

 You can get from Heathrow to Brighton reasonably easily and the cheapest train fares start at about £25 but can reach as much as £80!
-A bus is a more reasonable £7 and while a taxi is probably going to be more expense than it’s worth – you can hire a car easily and drive yourself in just over an hour.
+A bus is more reasonable for £7 and while a taxi is probably going to be more expensive than it’s worth – you can hire a car easily and drive yourself in just over an hour.

 London Stansted Airport

 Stansted is all about the low-cost carriers and that means if you’re looking for a bargain-basement flight this is likely to be the closest airport to Brighton for you.
 It has a single terminal and it’s not a quiet place as it sees over 24 million visitors a year!

 The cheapest way to get from Stansted to Brighton is by bus and that will set you back about £10, you can get a train but that will be around £60 but could be quite a bit more.
 A taxi would be outrageously expensive but you could drive yourself in just under 2 hours door to door.